 Smooth wall ducts (for example, metal or composite) must be used for all duct runs longer than 8 feet (2438 mm).
+All ducts and distribution components shall be located within the conditioned building envelope/space.
 Ducts shall be insulated when installed in an unheated location or outside the building thermal envelope.